 Say you're on a bad first date, or at a bar talking up a stranger you've grown increasingly wary of.
 What's your exit strategy?

-Whether it's an "accidental" wine spill, a sudden case of food poisoning, or a sick dog/kid at home, we've all got one, because we've all been there.
+Whether it's an "accidental" wine spill, a faux-emergency text, or a sick dog or kid at home, we've all got an out up our sleeve.

 What is the Angel Shot?

-The same rules apply for the Angel Shot: When a patron orders an Angel Shot, they’re covertly letting their bartender or server know that they’re either on a date that’s not working out or they don’t feel safe because of another guest’s behavior, and they’re either in need of some help getting out of there, or would like staff to remove the offending guest from the establishment.
+The same rules apply for the Angel Shot: When a patron orders an Angel Shot, they’re covertly letting their bartender or server know that they’re either on a date that’s not working out, or they don’t feel safe because of another guest’s behavior.
+By doing so, they let staff know they're either in need of some help getting out of there, or would like staff to remove the offending guest from the establishment.

 Based on the severity of the situation, the Angel Shot is ordered one of three ways: